-Great Meeting Audio and the Ever-Present Feedback Loop
+Great Meeting Audio vs. the Ever-Present Feedback Loop

-If you overhear your audio engineer using the phrase “gain before feedback” she’s referring to how strong the microphone’s audio signal can be before the speakers start to ring.
+If you overhear your audio engineer using the phrase “gain before feedback” (or the Barkhausen Stability Criterion) they’re referring to how strong the microphone’s audio signal can be before the speakers start to ring.
 In other words: how loud can you turn up the sound before the loudspeakers start to screech and the audience begins to cringe?

 The only one who feels worse than the presenter is the meeting planner.